 24 hours to 1 week after

-After your all on 4 dental implants procedure has passed that critical 24-hour point, you can start to brush around the implant site.
+After your All on 4/6 Full Arch Implant Solution dental implants procedure has passed that critical 24-hour point, you can start to brush around the implant site.
 However, it’s important to use a soft toothbrush with gentle movements.
 This can be accompanied with gentle rinsing.
 Remember, avoid gargling or spitting.
 Just let gravity remove any water from your mouth.

 After 24 hours, you may start to see some swelling around the facial area.
 This is natural and can be brought under control using hot and cold compresses.
 For the first few days use ice to minimise the swelling, switching to a warm compress on the third day.
 This will speed up any healing while also soothing the jaw.